PhasecoreX/docker-red-discordbot/README.md

 - `-v /local_folder_for_persistence:/data`: Folder to persist Red-DiscordBot data.
 You could also use a named volume.
 - `-e TOKEN=bot_token`: The bot token you want Red-DiscordBot to use.
 - `-e PREFIX=.`: The prefix you want Red-DiscordBot to use.

+Note: For the first run (with a new `/data` mount), the container might take a little bit longer to start while the Red-DiscordBot software is updated.
+Subsequent (re)starts will be pretty fast.

 Optional environment variables to make your life easier:
 - `-e TZ=America/Detroit`: Specify a timezone.
 By default, this is UTC.